eth-p/bat-extras/README.md

-**Manuals:** (EXPERIMENTAL)
+**Manuals:**

-You can specify `--manuals` to have the build script generate a `man` page for each of the markdown documentation files.
+The build script will automatically generate a `man` page for each of the markdown documentation files.
-This is an experimental feature that uses a non-compliant Markdown "parser" written in Bash, and there is no guarantee as for the quality of the generated manual pages.
+This is a beta feature that uses a non-compliant Markdown "parser" written in Bash, and there is no guarantee towards the quality of the generated manual pages.
+If you do not want to generate manual files, you can provide the `--no-manuals` option to disable manual file generation.